-The perfect pairing with loads of dishes and great for your gut health.
+The perfect pairing an array of dishes and great for your gut health.

 Makes 1.5L jar